 - Networking is an ongoing process that takes time and attention; it is not something you do only when you are looking for a job.

 - Successful networking requires preparation and practice.

 - Networking can be done in-person and online.
-Valuable tools for online networking and connecting with Cornell Alumni included Cornell’s CUeLINKS and LinkedIn.
-Visit the Networking module in Canvas for more information on networking, building a profile, using LinkedIn's alumni tool, and other topics.
+Valuable tools for online networking and connecting with Cornell alumni included Cornell’s CUeLINKS and LinkedIn.
+Visit the Networking module in Canvas for more information on creating connections, building a profile, using LinkedIn's alumni tool, and other topics.

-- In addition to expanding your career interests, effective networking will provide you an opportunity to let people know who you are and what you want to do or collaborate with others on projects of mutual professional interest.
+- In addition to expanding your career interests, effective networking will provide an opportunity to let people know who you are and what you want to do or collaborate with others on projects of mutual professional interest.